open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Batching processor

-This is an implementation of the `SpanProcessor` which create batches of finished spans and passes the export-friendly span data representations to the configured `SpanExporter`.
+This is an implementation of `SpanProcessor` which creates batches of finished spans and passes the export-friendly span data representations to the configured `SpanExporter`.

 **Configurable parameters:**

 * `exporter` - the exporter where the spans are pushed.
 * `maxQueueSize` - the maximum queue size.
-After the size is reached spans are dropped.
+After this limit is reached, spans are dropped.
 The default value is `2048`.
 * `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `exportTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is `30000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
-It must be smaller or equal to `maxQueueSize`.
+It must be smaller than or equal to `maxQueueSize`.
 The default value is `512`.

 ## Span Exporter